GTMStack

 Dead Letter Queues

 Build a process to review the DLQ daily.
-Many DLQ items can be resolved by fixing a field mapping or updating a picklist value, then reprocessing the batch.
+We found that roughly 70% of DLQ items can be resolved by fixing a field mapping or updating a picklist value, then reprocessing the batch.
+The remaining 30% usually require a code change, so having the full error context in the DLQ saves significant debugging time.

 Circuit Breakers

 When an API is consistently failing (more than 50% of requests returning errors over a 5-minute window), stop sending requests.
 This is the circuit breaker pattern.
-Instead of continuing to hammer a broken API — which wastes resources and may trigger rate limits or account suspensions — the circuit breaker opens and routes all records to the DLQ.
+Instead of hammering a broken API, which wastes resources and may trigger rate limits, the circuit breaker opens and routes all records to the DLQ.
 Periodically send a single test request.
-When the test succeeds, close the circuit breaker and resume normal operations.
+When it succeeds, close the circuit breaker and resume normal operations.

 API Authentication Patterns

-GTM tools use several authentication patterns, and your integration needs to handle each one correctly.
+GTM tools use several authentication patterns, and your integration needs to handle each one.

-API keys: The simplest pattern.
-A static key is included in every request header.
-The risk is key leakage — if the key is committed to a repository or logged in an error message, anyone with the key has full API access.
+API keys.
+The simplest pattern.
+A static key in every request header.
 Store API keys in a secrets manager (AWS Secrets Manager, HashiCorp Vault), never in code or configuration files.
+Rotate every 90 days.

 Regardless of the pattern, implement credential rotation.
-Change API keys every 90 days.
-Monitor for tokens that are approaching expiration.
+Monitor for tokens approaching expiration.
 Set up alerts for authentication failures that might indicate a compromised or expired credential.
+We’ve seen teams lose an entire day of sync data because an OAuth token expired on a Friday evening and nobody noticed until Monday.

 Making the Transition

-Moving from a UI-first to an API-first GTM architecture is not an overnight switch.
-Start with three steps.
+Moving from a UI-first to an API-first GTM architecture is a progression.
+We recommend three steps, in this order.

-Audit your current integrations.
+Step 1: Audit your current integrations.
 List every integration in your GTM stack.
 For each one, document whether it uses a native integration, an iPaaS workflow, or a custom API integration.
-Identify which integrations are fragile, which are limiting your workflows, and which are working fine.
+Identify which integrations are fragile, which are limiting your workflows, and which are fine.
+Our CRM integration best practices guide covers the evaluation framework in detail.

-Identify high-value custom workflow candidates.
-Look for workflows where your team has built workarounds because the existing tools cannot handle the process.
-Lead routing logic that requires manual intervention, reporting that requires exporting data to spreadsheets, or handoff processes that depend on Slack messages instead of system-level triggers — these are all candidates for API-first automation.
+Step 2: Identify high-value custom workflow candidates.
+Look for workflows where your team has built workarounds because the existing tools can’t handle the process.
+Lead routing that requires manual intervention, reporting that requires exporting data to spreadsheets, or handoff processes that depend on Slack messages instead of system-level triggers.
+These are all candidates for API-first automation.

-Evaluate your tools’ API quality.
-For each tool in your stack, assess its API against the criteria in this post.
+Step 3: Evaluate your tools’ API quality.
+For each tool in your stack, score its API against the criteria in this post.
 If a tool’s API is poor, factor that into your next renewal decision.
-The best features in the world do not matter if you cannot programmatically access the data.
-For a broader framework on evaluating GTM tools, see our integrations feature page for compatibility details.
+The best features in the world don’t matter if you can’t programmatically access the data.
+GTMStack’s integration architecture is designed API-first, so every feature is programmable from day one.

 Stay in the loop